 protecting local produce, such as Gouda cheese and champagne

 treating each other's businesses equally

-The trade treaty with Vietnam contains agreements on corporate social responsibility (CSR).
+The trade treaty with Vietnam contains agreements on corporate social (CSR).
 “We had already embraced CSR before the treaty”, Ansink explains, “Because why would we treat our employees in Vietnam any different than our people here?
 They are also entitled to fair wages and a comfortable place to work.”
 Ansink is pleased to see that this topic is finally receiving the attention it deserves.
 “Although it is not enforced as strictly as it should be, there is finally a legal minimum wage.”